staging-951d-madcitymultimedia/postman-docs/src/pages/docs/getting-started/basics/about-vs-code-extension.md

 The VS Code extension enables you to:

 * Create and send HTTP, raw WebSocket, and gRPC requests.
-* Import data with cURL commands.
+* Import collections exported from Postman and requests from cURL commands.
+* Write and view collection documentation.
 * Edit and send requests from a workspace's request history.
 * Create cookies and send them with requests.
 * Create and manage collections and environments.